Yvonne Spence loves to create healthy recipes and believes we don't have to give up enjoyment when we give up refined

 Some Nutritional Information

-The nutritional information above is for burgers made using egg white only.
-If you use no egg and extra oil, the fat content will be slightly higher, while using a whole egg gives 32mg of cholesterol - still only 17% of the daily recommended amount.
+If you use no egg and extra oil for these burgers, the fat content will be slightly higher, while using a whole egg gives 32 mg of cholesterol—still only 17% of the daily recommended amount.

 Each burger contains around 17% of daily iron requirements.
 Iron from non-meat sources is less easily absorbed than from meat sources.
 For vegetarians or vegans, I recommend eating foods with high vitamin C content along with iron-rich foods because vitamin C allows the body to more easily absorb iron.
 The suggested accompanying vegetables of green leafy vegetables, potatoes and tomatoes are all foods with high vitamin C.

 You could use walnuts instead of cashews to obtain more omega-3 essential fatty acids.

 - 1 medium potato per person, or 3 large potatoes between 4 to 5 people (depending on appetite)

 - 1 dessertspoon of oil

 - 1 teaspoon paprika

 - Cut each potato into quarters, and then angle your knife and cut each quarter in half again.

 - Boil the potato wedges for 5 minutes.